The Burgers' equation with stochastic transport: shock formation, local and global existence of smooth solutions: Well-posedness results

-so we could glue together each local solution to cover any time interval.
-Furthermore, by standard properties of the semigroup $e^{tA}$ (cf. \cite{Goldstein85}), one can prove that for positive times $T>\delta>0$, each term in the mild equation \eqref{mild-eq} enjoys higher regularity, namely, $u\in L^{2}(\Xi; C([\delta,T];H^{s+2}))$ for every $T>\delta>0$.
-All the computations can be carried out easily by mimicking the same ideas as in \cite{stochEuler2017,stochBouss2018}. \end{proof}}
+for a finite constant $C(T) < \infty,$ so that one can patch together each local solution to cover any finite time interval $[0,T]$.
+We will prove estimate \eqref{eq:assertion} further below.
+Furthermore, by standard properties of the semigroup $e^{tA}$ (cf. \cite{Goldstein85}), one can prove that for positive times $T>\delta>0$, each term in the mild equation \eqref{mild-eq} enjoys higher regularity, namely, $u\in L^{2}(\Xi; C([\delta,T];H^{s+2}(\mathbb{T})))$.
+All the computations are omitted and can be carried out easily by mimicking the same ideas as in \cite{stochEuler2017,stochBouss2018}. \end{proof}}

-\item{\textsl{Step 4: Limiting and compactness argument.} The main objective of this step is to show that the family of solutions $\{u^{\nu}_{r} \}_{\nu>0}$ of the hyper-regularised stochastic Burgers' equation \eqref{hyper-reg} is {\em compact} in a particular sense and therefore we are able to extract a subsequence converging strongly to a solution of the truncated stochastic Burgers' equation \eqref{truncated:burgers}.
-The main idea behind this argument relies on proving that the probability laws of this family are {\em tight} in some metric space.
-Once this is proven, one only needs to invoke standard stochastic partial differential equations arguments based on the Skorokhod's representation and Prokhorov's theorem.
+\item{\textsl{Step 4: Limiting and compactness argument.} The main objective of this step is to show that the family of solutions $\{u^{\nu}_{r} \}_{\nu>0}$ of the hyper-regularised stochastic Burgers' equation \eqref{hyper-regularised-eq} is {\em compact} in a particular sense and therefore we are able to extract a subsequence converging strongly to a solution of the truncated stochastic Burgers' equation \eqref{truncated:burgers} in a convenient space.
+The central idea for proving this is to show compactness of the probability laws of this family.
+Consequently, we demonstrate that these laws are {\em tight} in a suitable metric space.
+Let $T>0$ and define the Polish space $E$ by

+Assume that the laws of $\{u^\nu_r\}_{\nu>0}$ are tight in $E.$ Once this is proven, one only needs to invoke standard stochastic partial differential equations arguments based on the Skorokhod's representation and Prokhorov's theorem to conclude that there exists a subsequence of $\{u^\nu_r\}_{\nu>0}$ such that solutions of equation \eqref{hyper-regularised-eq} converge to solutions of \eqref{truncated:burgers} in the weak limit in the Polish space $E$ \eqref{polish}.
 A more thorough approach can be found in \cite{stochEuler2017,GlattVicol2014}.
-In the next Proposition, we present the main argument to show that the sequence of laws are indeed tight.
+In the next proposition, we present the main argument to show that the sequence of laws are indeed tight.

-\begin{proposition} Assume that for some $\alpha >0,$ $N \in \mathbb{N},$ there exist constants $C_1(T)$ and $C_2(T)$ such that
+\begin{proposition} Assume that for some $\alpha >0,$ $M \in \mathbb{N},$ there exist constants $C_1(T)$ and $C_2(T)$ such that